kubernetes/website/content/en/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler.md

 |Support for Max-Pod per node|Y|Y|Poseidon-Firmament scheduler seamlessly co-exists with Kubernetes default scheduler.|
 |Support for Ephemeral Storage, in addition to CPU/Memory|Y|Y||

 ## Installation

-For in-cluster installation of Poseidon, please start at the [Installation instructions](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/install/README.md).

-## Development

-For developers, please refer to the [Developer Setup instructions](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/devel/README.md).
+The [Poseidon-Firmament installation guide](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/install/README.md#Installation) explains how to deploy Poseidon-Firmament to your cluster.

-## Latest Throughput Performance Testing Results
+## Performance comparison

+{{< note >}}
+   Please refer to the [latest benchmark results](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/benchmark/README.md) for detailed throughput performance comparison test results between Poseidon-Firmament scheduler and the Kubernetes default scheduler.
+{{< /note >}}

-Pod-by-pod schedulers, such as the Kubernetes default scheduler, typically process one pod at a time.
+Pod-by-pod schedulers, such as the Kubernetes default scheduler, process Pods in small batches (typically one at a time).
 These schedulers have the following crucial drawbacks:

 1. The scheduler commits to a pod placement early and restricts the choices for other pods that wait to be placed.
 2. There is limited opportunities for amortizing work across pods because they are considered for placement individually.

 These downsides of pod-by-pod schedulers are addressed by batching or bulk scheduling in Poseidon-Firmament scheduler.
 Processing several pods in a batch allows the scheduler to jointly consider their placement, and thus to find the best trade-off for the whole batch instead of one pod.
 At the same time it amortizes work across pods resulting in much higher throughput.

-{{< note >}}
-   Please refer to the [latest benchmark results](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/benchmark/README.md) for detailed throughput performance comparison test results between Poseidon-Firmament scheduler and the Kubernetes default scheduler.
-{{< /note >}}
+{{% /capture %}}
+{{% capture whatsnext %}}
+* See [Poseidon-Firmament](https://github.com/kubernetes-sigs/poseidon#readme) on GitHub for more information.
+* Read [Firmament: Fast, Centralized Cluster Scheduling at Scale](https://www.usenix.org/system/files/conference/osdi16/osdi16-gog.pdf), the academic paper on the Firmament scheduling design.
+* If you'd like to contribute to Poseidon-Firmament, refer to the [developer setup instructions](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/devel/README.md).

 {{% /capture %}}